Healthy White Wave (Philodendron 'Birkin') in bright indirect, also known as White Wave

 White Wave Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 White Wave grows best in Bright Indirect light and can tolerate medium conditions.
-Keep light consistent for stronger growth and flowering.
+Keep White Wave light consistent for stronger growth and flowering.

 White Wave is listed as Toxic for pets and Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep White Wave out of reach when ingestion is a concern.

 White Wave does best in All Purpose, Pon, Perlite, Epiphytic with a pH around 5.5-7.0.
 Fast drainage lowers root-rot risk.